UrbanAnalyst/dodgr/README.md

 ## Usage: Sample Data and `dodgr` networks

-To illustrate functionality, the package includes an example data set containing the Open Street Map way network for [Hampi, India](https://www.openstreetmap.org/#map=15/15.3368/76.4601) (a primarily pedestrian village in the middle of a very large World Heritage zone).
+To illustrate functionality, the package includes an example data set containing the Open Street Map network for [Hampi, India](https://www.openstreetmap.org/#map=15/15.3368/76.4601) (a primarily pedestrian village in the middle of a large World Heritage zone).
 These data are in [Simple Features (`sf`)](https://cran.r-project.org/package=sf) format, as a collection of `LINESTRING` objects. `dodgr` represents networks as a simple rectangular graph, with each row representing an edge segment between